seasky002002/Strandscript/README.md

 -c [real]                  cutoff for mismatch percentage of Probe sequence, SNPs would be flipped which mismatch<cutoff (default: 0.2)
 -h                         this help message

-If you have added Strandscript to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in new_HumanExome.csv -map HumanExome.map -ped HumanExome.ped -c 0.2" instead.
+If you have added Strandscript to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in test/new_HumanExome.csv -map example/HumanExome.map -ped example/HumanExome.ped -c 0.2" instead.
 ```

 Step2 outputs three files into the output directory.
 In the e.g., there would be three files (flipped_HumanExome.map,  flipped_HumanExome.ped & filtered-out-snp.txt) in test/ folder.